The Deck Tease

 Jason is a PTQ grinder turned value trader and eBay merchant living in Michigan.
 He has been playing Magic since 1996, and playing Magic well since 2004.
 You can hear him as a member of the Brainstorm Brewery podcast, and catch him at most events in the Midwest.
 Jason is also a regular contributor to QuietSpeculation.com and Cat Fancy magazine.

 Judge's Corner is a weekly video series produced by Rich Castle, and hosted by David Greene.
 Pulling from the knowledge of Magic judges everywhere, each week brings a piece of clarity to our complex game.

 Kevin Crimin is a Magic: The Gathering YouTube commentator living in Salt Lake City, Utah.
 He is passionate about all things deck building, whether it's tuning the latest tournament decks, researching budget decks for new players, or concocting the next "rogue deck" to surprise his opponents with.
 He qualified for Pro Tour Dragon's Maze with his budget "Soul Sisters" Modern deck, and is excited to play in his first Pro Tour.
 You can also check out his channel.

-Kyle Boggemes is a professional players with multiple top Grand Prix finishes, including a Top 8 at DC in 2010, and standing with more than 60 lifetime Pro Points with career best Top 8 at 2010's Pro Tour San Diego.
+Kyle Boggemes is a professional player with multiple top Grand Prix finishes, including a victory at Cincinnati in 2014, and standing with more than 60 lifetime Pro Points with career best Top 8 at 2010's Pro Tour San Diego.
 He's also pursing a Masters in Finance, and plays locally at Get Your Game On in Ann Arbor, MI.

 |Matt "Kranny" Kranstuber|